-You may not have heard of goetta, but it’s famous.Ā At least it is in Cincinnati where it’s practically a staple ingredient.Ā So much so the people of the Greater Cincinnati area consume over 1 million pounds of it ever year.Ā That’s 450 metric tons of goetta!
+You may not have heard of goetta, but it’s famous.
+At least it is in Cincinnati where it’s practically a staple ingredient.
+So much so the people of the Greater Cincinnati area consume over 1 million pounds of it ever year.
+That’s 450 metric tons of goetta!

-Goetta is a mixture made out of meat, oats, onions and spices that is formed into sausages patties, fried, and eaten for breakfast.Ā The dish is of German origin and the name is a derivative of the German words Grƶtte or Grütze (depending on the region), which translates to “groats,” but this dish is not known as Goetta in Germany.
+So what is goetta (pronounced “getta”)?
+Goetta is a mixture made out of meat, steel-cut oats, onions and spices that is formed into sausages patties, fried, and eaten for breakfast.
+The dish is of German origin and the name is a derivative of the German words Grรถtte or Grรผtze (depending on the region), which translates to “groats,” but this dish is not known as Goetta in Germany.

 The concept goetta is similar to Pennsylvania Dutch scrapple, Polish kishka and Scottish haggis in that, all these originally being peasant dishes, it was a way to make the most of every part of the animal – to use up the scraps – and to make them stretch to feed the most people possible.

-There are several key spices in this that are essential to achieving the “old world” flavor that many German meats and sausages are associated with:Ā Mace, marjoram, coriander, white pepper, cloves and ginger.Ā Don’t omit or substitute any of these.Ā Include all of them and once you’ve tasted the final result you’ll be very happy you did!
+The primary ingredients in this goetta recipe are steel-cut oats, beef, pork, onion and garlic.
+The oats are simmered in beef broth for added flavor and a special selection of herbs and spices are added.
+There are several key seasonings that are essential to achieving the “old world” flavor that many German meats and sausages are associated with:ย Mace, marjoram, coriander, white pepper, cloves and ginger.ย Don’t omit or substitute any of these.ย Include all of them and once you’ve tasted the final result you’ll be very happy you did!

-I’ll say it right now, it is challenging keeping the patties together when you fry them and that’s just the nature of goetta.Ā Goetta is not a firm sausage patty.Ā It’s a fairly soft and loose patty with a browned and crispy exterior.Ā And reducing the amount of water won’t help, neither will adding things like bread crumbs or eggs.Ā That said, there is a way to keep goetta from falling apart and to ensure the patties keep shape.
+I’ll say it right now, it is challenging keeping the patties together when you fry them and that’s just the nature of goetta.
+Goetta is not a firm sausage patty.
+It’s a fairly soft and loose patty with a browned and crispy exterior.
+And reducing the amount of water won’t help, neither will adding things like bread crumbs or eggs.
+That said, there is a way to keep goetta from falling apart and to ensure the patties keep shape.

-The secondĀ key is to avoid using any oil whatsoever.Ā Oil will only make it soggier and fall apart more.Ā Just use a dry non-stick pan over medium-high heat.Ā Again, no oil.
+- The second key is to avoid using any oil whatsoever.
+Oil will only make it soggier and fall apart more.
+Just use a dry non-stick pan over medium-high heat.
+Again, no oil.

-The third key is waiting until the pan is preheated over medium heat and then letting them fry long enough on both sides to firm them up a bit.Ā Fry them for 5-8 minutes on the first side until the top changes color (it’s very light/almost white to begin with and will become a little yellower in color,) and the bottom is fully browned.Ā Then carefully flip it and brown the other side (this side will cook faster).
+- The third key is waiting until the pan is preheated over medium heat and then letting them fry long enough on both sides to firm them up a bit.
+Fry them for 5-8 minutes on the first side until the top changes color (it’s very light/almost white to begin with and will become a little yellower in color,) and the bottom is fully browned.
+Then carefully flip it and brown the other side (this side will cook faster).

-The fourth keyĀ is to avoid pushing or pressing down on the patties.
+- The fourth key is to avoid pushing or pressing down on the patties.

-The fifth key is to leave it alone while it’s frying.Ā Don’t push down on it or try to move it before it’s fully browned on the bottom or it will stick.Ā Also, do not to overcrowd the pan.
+- The fifth key is to leave it alone while it’s frying.
+Don’t push down on it or try to move it before it’s fully browned on the bottom or it will stick.
+Also, do not to overcrowd the pan.

-Keep in mind, after implementing each of these tips the patties still won’t be “firm”, they’re not supposed to be.Ā Ignore the imperfections in shape or appearance, just shovel the goetta onto your fork and into your mouth and then chew it with complete satisfaction.
+Keep in mind, after implementing each of these tips the patties still won’t be “firm” – they’re not supposed to be.ย Ignore the imperfections in shape or appearance, just shovel the goetta onto your fork and into your mouth and then chew it with complete satisfaction.ย Equipped with these 5 Keys To Goetta Success, it’s time to move on to the goetta recipe!

 Goetta Recipe